-How to install command line tools on a Mac?
+How to install Xcode command line tools on a Mac?

-Mac users with macOS Mojave and macOS Catalina, and new operating systems in place can now install Command Line Tools from the Xcode IDE without needing to install the entire Xcode package, or opening an Apple developers account.
+Today, Mac users with new operating systems in place can install Command Line Tools from the Xcode IDE without needing to install the entire Xcode package or opening an Apple developers account.

 In this article, we cover how you can install this optional and highly useful Command Line Tools package.

 What is the Xcode Command Line Tools package?

 For Mac power users — we wouldn't recommend downloading this unless you are comfortable with Terminal — the Xcode Command Line Tools package gives you a complete Unix toolkit accessible through Terminal.
 No developer account is needed, and you don't need to download the entire — and quite large Xcode package of executables.

 Within the Xcode Command Line toolkit, Mac users gain access to numerous useful tools, utilities, and compilers, including make, GCC, clang, perl, svn, git, size, strip, strings, libtool, cpp, and many others.
 All of these commands are a default part of Linux systems and programs.

 We recommend following these steps for those with the following operating systems running on a Mac: macOS 10.13 High Sierra, macOS 10.14 Mojave, and macOS 10.15 Catalia onward.
 It isn't always possible to download these Xcode Command Line Tools, following these steps, on Macs running older operating systems.
 Other ways to install command tools and gcc (without needing Xcode) is available through the Apple Developer website.

 Here is how you install Xcode Command Line Tools.

 - Input the following command string in Terminal: